rohitburman/GDP-AND-INCOME-ANALYSIS/README.md

-1. #GDP-AND-INCOME-ANALYSIS AND International Census Analysis
+1. #GDP-AND-INCOME-ANALYSIS/ International Census Analysis/County Natality/Austin Crime

 Which are the counties where employer's contribution to pension and insurance is greater than 7000?